-(3) Contingent payments (an equity characteristic).
-In this case, the amount payable at maturity depends upon the market value of Company B common stock.
+(3) Contingent payments (a non-debt characteristic).
+In this case, the amount payable at maturity is contingent upon the market value of Company B common stock.

 (4) Ability of the issuer to obtain loans from outside lending institutions (a debt characteristic).
-In this case, it appears that Company A could have borrowed from outside lending institutions; indeed we believe that all or most holders of the Instruments are unrelated to Company A. However, many conventional lenders could not or would not invest on these terms because the promised return is not a lender's, but an equity investor's, return.
-Notwithstanding Company A's credit rating, we would expect the Instruments to have been sold to investors who were able to take common stock-type risks and were interested in a common stock-type of return.
+In this case, it appears that Company A could have borrowed from outside lending institutions; indeed we believe that all or most holders of the Instruments are unrelated to Company A. However, many conventional lenders could not or would not invest on these terms because the promised return is not a lender's, but an equity investor's return.
+Because the Instruments are mandatorily convertible into Company B common stock, we would expect the Instruments to have been sold to investors who were able to take common stock-type risks and were interested in a common stock-type of return.